 Soan is an accident reconstruction animation expert.
 He understands what is needed to win in the courtroom.
 He not only understands animation but he has had broad experience investigating and reconstructing vehicle accidents.
 He has been creating animations for more than 10 years.

-Animations create a lasting visual image of "how the accident happened" therefore helping the jury to visualize the sequence of crash events before, during and after the collision.
-An informed jury is the best jury for you and your client.
+Animations create a visual image of "how the accident happened" therefore helping the jury to visualize the sequence of crash events before, during and after impact.
+An well informed jury is the best jury for you and your client.

 Members of the jury will often come to different conclusions when the testimony is totally a verbal explanation.
 They can interpret what is said differently and form different conclusions.
 An animation puts each of the jurors on the same page; Your Page.